Better usage of data and alerts for IIOT

 It is nevertheless important for designers (especially during interviews etc.) and developers of such solutions to be aware of how the users feel.
 While some parts of the user’s tasks would be more efficient to be automated etc. it is important to showcase how the solution adds value to the user.

-Having said so, Big Data applications would probably inherently force the need to talk to end users and include them in the design process — contrary to the transactional applications.
+Having said so, Big Data applications would probably inherently force the need to talk to end users and include them in the process — contrary to the transactional applications.
 Transactional enterprise solutions are conventional.
 Users of transactional solutions were typically provided with step-by-step instructions and training to carry out their tasks.

 In Big Data based enterprise solutions however, most often, the users will be consuming a lot of analytical content — content that needs to be both explored and monitored.
 Different users usually do both of which differently.
 Therefore, it becomes almost mandatory to get a good understanding how users work with the content.